Tinder (app): 2021-present

-Lawsuits
+Legal issues

-On June 30, 2014, former vice president of marketing Whitney Wolfe filed a sexual harassment and sex discrimination suit in Los Angeles County Superior Court against IAC-owned Match Group, Tinder's parent company.
+In June 2014, former vice president of marketing Whitney Wolfe filed a sexual harassment and sex discrimination suit in Los Angeles County Superior Court against IAC-owned Match Group, Tinder's parent company.
 The lawsuit alleged that Rad and Mateen had engaged in discrimination, sexual harassment, and retaliation against her, while Tinder's corporate supervisor, IAC's Sam Yagan, did nothing.
 IAC suspended Mateen from his position pending an ongoing investigation, and stated that it "acknowledges that Mateen sent private messages containing inappropriate content, but it believes Mateen, Rad and the company are innocent of the allegations".
 The suit was settled with no admission of wrongdoing, and Wolfe reportedly received over $1 million in the settlement.

 In March 2018, Match Group sued Bumble, arguing that it was guilty of patent infringement and of stealing trade secrets from Tinder.
 In June 2020, an undisclosed settlement was reached between Match Group and Bumble to settle all litigations.

-In December 2018, The Verge reported that Tinder had dismissed its vice president of marketing and communication, Rosette Pambakian.
+In December 2018, Tinder dismissed its vice president of marketing and communication, Rosette Pambakian.
 Pambakian alleged former Match Group and IAC CEO Greg Blatt sexually assaulted her in a hotel room after a company party in December 2016.
 She further accused the company of firing her when she reported the incident.

 In August 2018, Rad, Mateen, and eight other former and current Tinder executives filed suit against Match Group and IAC, alleging that they manipulated the 2017 valuation of the company to deny them billions of dollars they were owed.
-The suit charges that Match Group and IAC executives deliberately manipulated the data given to the banks, overestimating expenses and underestimating potential revenue growth, to keep the 2017 valuation artificially low.
+They alleged that Match Group and IAC executives deliberately manipulated the data given to the banks, overestimating expenses and underestimating potential revenue growth, to keep the 2017 valuation artificially low.
 Tinder's 2017 valuation was set at $3 billion, unchanged from a valuation that had been done two years earlier, despite rapid growth in revenue and subscribers.
 The plaintiffs sought more than $2 billion in damages.
-The trial was scheduled to begin on November 8, 2021.
-On December 1, 2021, Match Group and the plaintiffs settled for $441 million.
+In December 2021, Match Group and the plaintiffs settled for $441 million.

+There have been several cases of transgender users being reported and banned on Tinder.
+This led to a lawsuit in March 2018.
+However, despite promised efforts by Tinder for inclusion, the practice of banning transgender users allegedly continued.

+In May 2015, a class action lawsuit was filed alleging that Tinder engaged in ageism by charging higher fees for users above the age of 29.
+In September 2025, to settle the case, Tinder agreed to pay $60.5 million and agreed to end pricing based on age in most markets.